-Early Works covers the material that has been recorded between 1964 and 1969.
+Early Works covers the material that has been recorded between 1964 and early 1969.
 This introductory page chronologically lists the albums considered "landmarks" at the time of their release.
 Only the original editions of these albums are featured, please continue to the rest of this section for reissues.
-The following pages cover the enormous number of pointless reissues that are the reason these Deram and Pye reissues are listed separately and not under Compilations.
+Those pages cover the incredible number of pointless reissues that are the reason these Deram and Pye reissues are listed separately and not under Compilations.

 The history of the 1964-1969 recordings is comprehensively covered in the liner notes of the three compilation CDs, Early On, The Deram Anthology and the Deluxe Edition of the debut album David Bowie.
 The first and the latter should be the starting point for anybody interested in Bowie's early work.
-Completists should also purchase the Manish Boys/Lower Third CD (for the original versions of 'I Pity The Fool' and 'Take My Tip') and the Love You Till Tuesday CD (for the full length versions of the original 'Space Oddity' and in particular 'Ching-A-Ling', which is unavailable elsewhere).
+Completists should also purchase the Manish Boys/Lower Third CD for the original versions of 'I Pity The Fool' and 'Take My Tip'.
+The Love You Till Tuesday CD features the full-length original 'Space Oddity' and 'Ching-A-Ling'.

 (Deram DML/SML 1007), June 1967 (UK)

 Uncle Arthur/Sell Me A Coat/Rubber Band/Love You Till Tuesday/There Is A Happy Land/We Are Hungry Men/When I Live My Dream/Little Bombardier/Silly Boy Blue/Come And Buy My Toys/Join The Gang/She's Got Medals/Maid Of Bond Street/Please Mr. Gravedigger.